Iran Aseman Airlines Flight 3704: Search

 Locals reported that they had heard the aircraft hit the mountain.
 Iranian authorities in neighboring Shiraz and Isfahan province had deployed two of their helicopters to the crash site.
 A total of 12 search and rescue teams had been dispatched to Mount Dena, but due to foggy conditions, rescue helicopters could not reach the crash site in the Zagros Mountains.
 Mount Dena, the location of the crash site, is actually a mountain range within the Zagros Mountains; it is 80 km long with several peaks, the highest of which is 4409 m above sea level.

 Spokesman from Iran Aseman Airlines initially stated that all 66 passengers and crews on board had been killed in the accident.
 However, this statement was later retracted by the airline and the airline later issued a statement saying that it could not "accurately and definitely confirm" that everyone had died in the crash.

 In response to the crash, crisis centres were set up in Tehran, Isfahan, Fars and Yasuj.
 Weather conditions at the crash site, including snow and strong winds, were hampering search and rescue services.
 The Red Crescent Society announced that a drone would be flown to the area due to the severe weather condition which prevented helicopters to reach the crash site.
 Search and rescue team announced on 19 February that at least 5 helicopters had been prepared for the search operation.
 Troops with search dogs were deployed to hike the mountain and to search the area on foot.
 Search and rescue operation via air was stopped for the second time due to bad weather conditions.
 Reports that the wreckage had been found at an elevation of 11,482 feet were refuted by officials from the Iranian Red Crescent and Iranian investigators.

-On 20 February, two helicopters from Islamic Revolutionary Guard Corps Air Force sighted the wreckage of the aircraft, 30 m below the peak of the mountains south of Noqol at an elevation of approximately 4000 m.
-Another military helicopter sighted the wreckage and pinpointed the crash site.
+On 20 February 2018, helicopters from Islamic Revolutionary Guard Corps (IRGC) made note of the wreckage and debris from the aircraft.
+Another military helicopter sighted the wreckage and pinpointed the crash site near Noqol.
 The aircraft was obliterated, with large portion of the tail cone, the vertical stabilizer, the rudder and the empennage were found.
 Scattered bodies could be seen around the wreckage.
 No survivors were seen at the crash site.
 All 60 passengers and 6 crew members on board died.

 As helicopters were unable to land on the crash site, the recovery of the victims had to be done on foot.
 Officials stated that the bodies had to be carried on the rescuers' backs to the mountain foot.
 The head of the country's emergency services said that the recovery of the victims would be challenging due to the adverse weather.
 As of 21 February, at least 32 bodies had been recovered from the crash site.

 On 3 March, Iranian officials announced they had found the flight recorders.